Jethet/wiki-hh/Git-GitHub-Terminal/terminal.md

 * **man man** Shows manual of the man command.
 * **mkdir *directoryname***	Makes a new directory.
 * **more *filename*** Displays a text file one page at a time.
 Press the spacebar to
 see the next page; press Q to quit.
-The man command works through more.
+The man command works through *more*.
 * **mv *file1* *file2***	Moves a file or changes its name.
 * **pwd**	Displays the pathname of the current directory.
 * **rm *filename***	Removes (deletes) a file.